Keefe Bruyette lifts CME Group Inc. [CME] price estimate. Who else is bullish?

-CME Group Inc. [NASDAQ: CME] stock went on a downward path that fall over -0.34% on Tuesday, amounting to a one-week price increase of more than 6.89%.
-Over the last 12 months, CME stock dropped by -4.77%.
-The one-year CME Group Inc. stock forecast points to a potential upside of 2.38.
-The average equity rating for CME stock is currently 2.40, trading closer to a bullish pattern in the stock market.
+If we look at the average trading volume of 2.37M shares, CME reached to a volume of 1967094 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-The market cap for the stock reached $68.32 billion, with 357.52 million shares outstanding and 353.01 million shares in the current float.
-Compared to the average trading volume of 2.39M shares, CME stock reached a trading volume of 2971290 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Here is what top equities market gurus are saying about CME Group Inc. [CME]:

 Keefe Bruyette have made an estimate for CME Group Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on April 14, 2020.
 The new note on the price target was released on March 30, 2020, representing the official price target for CME Group Inc. stock.
 Previously, the target price had yet another raise from $214 to $233, while UBS kept a Buy rating on CME stock.

-CME Group Inc. [CME] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.89.
-With this latest performance, CME shares gained by 5.27% in over the last four-week period, additionally sinking by -6.06% over the last 6 months – not to mention a drop of -4.77% in the past year of trading.
+CME Group Inc. [CME] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.92.
+With this latest performance, CME shares dropped by -3.25% in over the last four-week period, additionally sinking by -12.95% over the last 6 months – not to mention a drop of -10.29% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and CME Group Inc. [CME] shares currently have an operating margin of +49.61 and a Gross Margin at +79.08.
 CME Group Inc.’s Net Margin is presently recorded at +43.37.